-DATED: FEBRUARY 8, 2024
+DATED: JANUARY 25, 2024

-The Assembly Appropriations Committee reports favorably and with committee amendments Assembly Bill No. 4.
+The Senate Community and Urban Affairs Committee reports favorably and with committee amendments Senate Bill No. 50.

-As amended, this bill abolishes the Council on Affordable Housing (COAH), initially established by the "Fair Housing Act," and establishes a process to enable a municipality to determine its own present and prospective fair share affordable housing obligation based on the formulas established in the bill, as calculated the Department of Community Affairs (DCA).
+As amended, this bill would abolish the Council on Affordable Housing (COAH), initially established by the "Fair Housing Act," and would establish a process to enable a municipality to determine its own present and prospective fair share affordable housing obligation based on the formulas established in the bill, as calculated the Department of Community Affairs (DCA).
 In advance of the fourth, 10-year round of affordable housing obligations, beginning on July 1, 2025, the bill requires DCA to complete these calculations, and provide for their publication, within the earlier of seven months of the effective date of the bill or December 1, 2024.

 The bill permits a municipality to diverge from DCA's calculations in determining its obligation as long as it adheres to the methodology established by the bill.
-In advance of the fourth round, the bill requires a municipality to adopt its obligation by binding resolution, on or before January 31, 2025, in order to be assured of protection from exclusionary zoning litigation, as defined in the bill, through which a municipality may otherwise be compelled to permit development, when the fourth round begins.
+In advance of the fourth round, the bill requires a municipality to adopt its obligation by binding resolution, on or before January 31, 2025, in order to be assured of protection from a builder's remedy lawsuit, as defined in the bill, through which a municipality may otherwise be compelled to permit development, when the fourth round begins.
 If the municipality meets this deadline, then the municipality's determination of its obligation would be established by default, beginning on March 1, 2025, as the municipality's obligation for the fourth round.
-However, if a challenge is filed with the "Affordable Housing Dispute Resolution Program" (program), established in the bill, on or before February 28, 2025, the program would be required to facilitate a resolution of the dispute prior to April 1, 2025.
-The presence of this ongoing dispute would not change the deadline for adoption of implementing ordinances and resolutions, but the implementing ordinances and resolutions adopted prior to the resolution of the dispute may be subject to changes to reflect the results of the dispute.
-As an alternative to adopting the implementing ordinances and resolutions by the March 15 deadline, a municipality involved in a continuing dispute over the issuance of compliance certification would be permitted to adopt a binding resolution by this date to commit to adopting the implementing ordinances and resolutions following resolution of the dispute, with necessary adjustments.
+However, if a challenge is filed with the "Affordable Housing Dispute Resolution Program" ("program"), established in the bill, on or before February 28, 2025, the program would be required to facilitate a resolution of the dispute prior to April 1, 2025.

-The bill requires a municipality to establish a "housing element" to encompass its obligation, and a fair share plan to meet its obligation, in advance of the fourth round, and proposes necessary changes to associated ordinances, on or before June 30, 2025, in order to be assured of protection from exclusionary zoning litigation.
+The bill requires a municipality to establish a "housing element" to encompass its obligation, and a fair share plan to meet its obligation, in advance of the fourth round, and propose necessary changes to associated ordinances, on or before June 30, 2025, in order to be assured of protection from a builder's remedy lawsuit.

 A municipality would be required to submit its adopted fair share plan and housing element to the program.
 The bill permits an interested party to initiate a challenge to a municipal fair share plan and housing element, if submitted through the program on or before August 31, 2025.
 The program would facilitate communication over the challenge, and provide the municipality until December 31, 2025 to commit to revising its fair share plan and housing element in response to the challenge, or provide an explanation as to why it will not make all or the requested changes, or both.
 The bill requires municipalities to adopt associated changes to municipal ordinances on or before March 15, 2026.
-If a municipality fails to meet these deadlines, then the immunity of the municipality from exclusionary zoning litigation would end unless the program determines that the municipality's immunity shall be extended.
-If a municipality fails to materially adhere to any of these deadlines due to circumstances beyond the municipality's control, the bill directs the program to permit a grace period for the municipality to come into compliance with the timeline, the length of which, and effect of which on later deadlines, is to be determined on a case-by-case basis.
+If a municipality fails to meet these deadlines, then the immunity of the municipality from builder's remedy litigation would end unless the program determines that the municipality's immunity shall be extended.
+If a municipality fails to adhere to any of these deadlines due to circumstances beyond the municipality's control, the bill directs the program to permit a grace period for the municipality to come into compliance with the timeline, the length of which, and effect of which on later deadlines, would be determined on a case-by-case basis.